secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 > **What is ed25519?**
 >
-> ed25519 is a signature scheme created in 2011.
+> ed25519 is a signature scheme.
 A signature scheme defines the parameters and algorithm used in the signing, verifying and key creation processes. ed25519 is an improvement over many of its predecessors.
 Is uses curve25519 which is significantly more performant than the secp256k1 curve, for example.
 Note that Secret Network's query permits are implemented using the secp256k1 scheme, which is a different curve that Bitcoin popularized, and has its pros and cons.

 ### Exercise: adding entropy